zigster64/datastar.http.zig/README.md

 # Datastar lib for http.zig

-A Zig library that conforms to the DataStar SDK specification.
+A Zig library that conforms to the Datastar SDK specification.

 https://github.com/starfederation/datastar/blob/develop/sdk/ADR.md